-Now this article comes to mind about what basic photography concepts must be mastered perfectly because we will need them continuously.
-Knowing how to handle this list will allow you to be prepared for most situations that may arise and will also help you get an idea of where you should go further.
+This article comes to mind about what basic photography concepts must be mastered perfectly because we will need them continuously.
+Knowing how to handle this list will allow you to be prepared for most situations that may arise and help you get an idea of where you should go further.

-We already have many articles on the blog dedicated to improving your photos and learning from scratch .
-If you have read them all and put them into practice (it is the really important thing), surely you already know how to handle your camera in manual mode, if not, I invite you to start reading the posts on that list one by one.
+We already have many articles on the blog dedicated to improving your photos and learning from scratch.
+Suppose you have read them all and put them into practice (it is a significant thing), surely you already know how to handle your camera in manual mode.
+If not, I invite you to start reading the posts on that list one by one.

-With these techniques, you will be able to carry out those ideas that you have in your head and capture them as you imagine, there is nothing more frustrating than wanting to photograph the light passing through the trees and not knowing how to do it, right?
+With these techniques, you will be able to carry out those ideas you have in your head and capture them as you imagine.
+There is nothing more frustrating than wanting to photograph the light passing through the trees and not knowing how to do it, right?

 SLR Photography Basics

-As you know, the shutter speed is nothing more than the time that the camera lets light pass to the sensor.
-It allows and cuts its passage by opening or closing the shutter curtains .
+As you know, the shutter speed is nothing more than when the camera lets light pass to the sensor.
+It allows and cuts its passage by opening or closing the shutter curtains.

-This setting has great creative possibilities as we saw in the article on ” Ideas to use the shutter speed “, with it you can freeze a movement that lasts thousandths of seconds to another that lasts several minutes, even hours.
+This setting has excellent creative possibilities.
+As we saw in the article on ” Ideas to use the shutter speed, “with it, you can freeze a movement that lasts thousandths of seconds to another that lasts several minutes, even hours.

-It is important that you know the BULB mode , to select it you will have to reach the limit of seconds that allows you to select your camera and you will see the BULB option or a B. With the BULB mode the shutter will be open as long as you keep the shutter button pressed.
+It is essential that you know the BULB mode.
+To select it, you will have to reach the limit of seconds that allows you to choose your camera, and you will see the BULB option or a B. With the BULB mode, the shutter will be open as long as you keep the shutter button pressed.